-Kevin Gardner, Ph.D. is the founding director of the ASRC’s Structural Biology Initiative.
+Kevin H. Gardner, Ph.D. is the founding director of the ASRC’s Structural Biology Initiative.
 A molecular biophysicist and biochemist, he was appointed in September 2013, joining CUNY from the University of Texas Southwestern Medical Center.

-Dr. Gardner is an international leader in using combinations of structural biology methods, including NMR spectroscopy and X-ray diffraction, to probe how cellular proteins perceive and react to changes in the environments around them.
-Dr. Gardner and his research team have discovered that a diverse group of such proteins use similar mechanisms of signaling and regulation despite sensing radically different stimuli.
-His lab is exploring how these processes can be artificially controlled, leading to the development of a first-in-class anti-cancer therapy (Merck’s belzutifan) and biotech research tools.
+Dr. Gardner is an international leader in combining structural biology methods, including NMR spectroscopy and X-ray diffraction, to probe how proteins perceive and react to changes in the environments around them.
+Dr. Gardner and his research team discovered that a diverse group of such proteins use similar mechanisms of signaling and regulation despite sensing radically different stimuli.
+His lab explores how these processes can be artificially controlled, leading to the development of a first-in-class anti-cancer therapy (Merck’s belzutifan) and biotech research tools.
 Notably, Dr. Gardner and his research group use very interdisciplinary approach in their lab and with their collaborations to blend biochemistry, chemistry, cell biology, engineering, and other approaches for these exciting discoveries.

 Dr. Gardner received his Ph.D. in Molecular Biophysics and Biochemistry from Yale University in 1995 and was a postdoctoral researcher at the University of Toronto.
 He joined UT Southwestern in 1998 as the inaugural W.W.
 Caruth Jr. Scholar in Biomedical Research and was later named the Virginia Lazenby O’Hara Chair in Biochemistry.
 At CUNY, in addition to directing the ASRC Structural Biology Initiative, Dr. Gardner is the Einstein Professor of Chemistry and Biochemistry at The City College of New York.
 He has also been involved in founding several biotech companies (Peloton Therapeutics, Inc.; Optologix, Inc.) in varying roles and currently serves on the Advisory Council for LifeSci NYC to promote the biotech environment in NYC.